Enter your application's name in the App Name text box.

 - To toggle an application between a production or development environment, select or deselect the Production checkbox.

-How to create a Rewrite
+Create a Rewrite

 Because Ruby on Rails uses its own server and does not respond on the standard HTTP port number

 80, you must specify the port where site visitors can access your Ruby on Rails application (for example,

 - Ruby application port numbers increment automatically with every new application.
 If you are on a shared server, the system assigns the next available port number to your application.

 - Your first application will not necessarily run on port

 To configure Ruby to respond without the need for visitors to specify a port number, create a rewrite.